 Public universities, like App State, are required to follow the First Amendment, which means that App State has a very limited ability to restrict speech.
 In 2017, the North Carolina General Assembly passed the Restore/Preserve Campus Free Speech Act.
 In addition to the First Amendment, this law requires App State, as a public university in North Carolina, to maintain an environment in which freedom of speech is protected for all individuals.
 App State cannot legally shield students, staff, faculty, or other App State community members from speech protected by the First Amendment, including ideas and opinions that individuals may find unwelcoming, disagreeable, or even hateful.

 The UNC System has a Policy on Free Speech and Free Expression that makes it clear that the university is committed to promoting open ideas and to protecting the fundamental right of free speech.
 App State is a place for individuals to learn, express, and debate ideas.
 However, the right to speak on campus is not a right to speak any time, at any place, and in any manner that a person wishes.
-App State must also provide a secure learning environment for individuals enrolled at or employed by App State and can impose reasonable time, place, and manner restrictions on speech to make certain that free expression does not disrupt the academic and administrative operations of the University.
+App State must also provide a secure learning environment for individuals enrolled at or employed by App State and can impose reasonable time, place, and manner restrictions on speech to make certain that free expression does not disrupt the academic and administrative operations of the university.

 Although public universities like App State are generally not allowed to restrict speech, the right to free speech on public university campuses is subject to some restraints.
 App State has the right to place reasonable limitations on when, where, and how speech can occur to safeguard the university's ability to operate.
 These limitations are not a violation of free speech rights as long as the university does not take into consideration, or take a position on, the content or viewpoint of the speech when imposing such restrictions.